WPP-Public/akqa-nz-silverstripe-responsive-images/README.md

       default_arguments: [1200, 1200, '666666']
 ```

-Now, run `?flush=1` to refresh the config manifest, and you will have the new methods injected into your Image class that you can use in templates.
+Now, add `?flush=1` to the URL to refresh the config manifest.
+You can then use the new Image class methods in your template like so:

 ```
 $MyImage.ResponsiveSet1